MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 This article is part of a tutorial about how to containerize and deploy a Python web app to [Azure Container Apps][8].
 Container Apps enables you to deploy containerized apps without managing complex infrastructure.

 In this part of the tutorial, you learn how to containerize and deploy a Python sample web app (Django or Flask).
-Specifically, you'll build the container image in the cloud and deploy it to Azure Container Apps.
-You'll define environment variables that enable the container app to connect to an [Azure Database for PostgreSQL - Flexible Server][10] instance, where the sample app stores data.
+Specifically, you build the container image in the cloud and deploy it to Azure Container Apps.
+You define environment variables that enable the container app to connect to an [Azure Database for PostgreSQL - Flexible Server][10] instance, where the sample app stores data.

-The service diagram shown below highlights the components covered in this article: building and deploying a container image.
+This service diagram highlights the components covered in this article: building and deploying a container image.

 :::image type="content" source="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps-deploy.png" alt-text="A screenshot of the services in the Tutorial - Deploy a Python App on Azure Container Apps.
 Section highlighted is what is covered in this article." lightbox="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps-deploy.png":::